noisedaddy/blexr-employee-management/readme.md

 - New user will receive email with confirmation link which takes him/her to the landing page where he can log in.
 - Log in as a new user in a different browser and go to the `Requests` sidebar to be able to send work-from-home requests
 - Go to the `Requests` sidebar logged as `admin` and `Approve/Reject` requests
 - When selecting a time from a given date using bootstrap datetimepickers, the Start time must be smaller than the End time.
-Other case alert will pop up with a warning.- This boilerplate has two roles (`administrator` and `employee`) with 3 permissions (`users_manage`,`notification_manage`,`notification_view`);
+Other case alert will pop up with a warning.
+- This boilerplate has two roles (`administrator` and `employee`) with 3 permissions (`users_manage`,`notification_manage`,`notification_view`);